kinvolk/enhancements/keps/sig-node/127-user-namespaces/README.md

 ## Proposal

+This KEP adds a new `hostUsers` field  to `pod.Spec` to allow to enable/disable using user namespaces for pods.

 This proposal aims to support running pods inside user namespaces.
 This will improve the pod to node isolation (phase 1 and 2) and pod to pod isolation (phase 3) we currently have.